 What is Apple’s iPhone Upgrade Program?

 The iPhone Upgrade Program lets you buy a new iPhone with 24 payments, but the cool part is that after you complete only 12 payments, you can automatically upgrade to the newest iPhone.
 The program applies only to the newest, latest models.
 If you have your eye on an older phone, you’ll have to go through Apple’s trade-in program.
+But you can enter the upgrade program with any model you currently use.

 What’s so great about it?